Charley Aull

 Charles Elmer Aull (September 5, 1869 – June 28, 1958) was an early professional football player.
-He played professionally for the Pittsburgh Athletic Club.
+He played professionally for the Pittsburgh Athletic Club (PAC).
 He also played college football from 1889 until 1891 for the Penn State Nittany Lions.
 He was born in Pittsburgh in 1869.
 He died in Ohio in 1958.

 Professional career

-Aull served as the team's captain for the 1892 season.
+Aull served as the team's quarterback and captain for the 1892 season.
 His brother Burt also played on the team.
-Charley was also accused of bringing in a ringer for the club against its rival the Allegheny Athletic Association That year Aull stated that he met an old friend named "Stayer," on the street prior to the team's October 21 game against Allegheny.
+Charley was also accused of bringing in a ringer for the club against its rival the Allegheny Athletic Association.
+That year Aull stated that he met an old friend named "Stayer," on the street prior to the team's October 21 game against Allegheny.
 Since Pittsburgh was in need of replacement at center, "Stayer" agreed to replace the injured regular player.
 A week after the game, it was disclosed that "Stayer" actually was A.C.
 Read, the captain of the Penn State football team.
-Although no one could prove that Read actually had been paid, and Aull had not tried to present him as a Pittsburgh A.C. member, Allegheny hired under the table Pudge Heffelfinger, a college star formerly from Yale, for $500, to play for the club in a November 21 rematch.
-This game made Heffelfinger the first professional football player.
-During the rematch, Aull reportedly received an injury when he was crushed beneath a pile of several Allegheny players.
-As a result, Charley's back was so wrenched he had to be taken off the field on a stretcher.
-His brother Burt, was also injured during the game, after receiving a fierce blow to the head which forced him to retire from football.
+Although no one could prove that Read actually had been paid, and Aull had not tried to present him as a PAC member, Allegheny hired under the table Pudge Heffelfinger, a college star formerly from Yale, for $500, to play for the club in a November 21 rematch.
+This game made Heffelfinger the first recorded professional football player.
+During the rematch, Aull received an injury when he was crushed beneath a pile of several Allegheny players.
+As a result, Charley's back was so wrenched he had to be carried off the field.
+His brother Burt was also injured during the game after receiving a fierce blow to the head.

 In 1893, Charley was renamed the team's captain.
-On October 7, 1893, he was reportedly injured in a 10-0 Pittsburgh A.C. win over Western University (today the University of Pittsburgh).
-He was out of the Pittsburgh line-up for two weeks with a swollen lip.
+On October 7, 1893, he was injured in a 10–0 PAC win over Western University (today the University of Pittsburgh).
+He was out of the PAC lineup for two weeks with a swollen lip.

-In 1895, Aull served as Pittsburgh's quarterback.
+In 1894, Aull stepped away from the game and was succeeded at quarterback by George S. Proctor, previously one of the team's halfbacks.
+Aull did, however, enter a game on November 6 after Proctor was ejected for slugging.
+Aull returned as the PAC's quarterback for the 1895 and 1896 seasons.